DEFRA/quke/README.md

 0m0.000s
 ```

-You can then run the included tests with `bundle exec cucumber -p quke` and should see successful output from each of the tests plus an updated summary.
+You can then run the included tests with `bundle exec cucumber -p quke` (or use the built in command `bundle exec rake check_quke`) and should see successful output from each of the tests plus an updated summary.

+You can also test Browserstack integration using `bundle exec cucumber -p quke_browserstack` or (`bundle exec rake check_browserstack`), but you must set the user name and password first.

 ## Behaviours